pojesh/skript/README.md

 ## Removing the Gemini API Key from Windows Credential Manager
 The Gemini API will automatically be deleted from your Windows Credential Manager when Skript program is uninstalled.

-If you wish to delete the Gemini API key stored by skript, execute this:
+If you wish to manually delete the Gemini API key stored by skript, execute this:

 ```bash
 cmdkey /delete:gemini.skript